dupgit/sauvegarde/docs/infrastructure.md

 considering that each hash saved has the default size of 16 Kb then with level 2 one may store up to 512 Gb of deduplicated data.
 Level 3 can store up to 256 Tb of datas and level 4 up to 65536 Tb !
-Keep in mind also that creating such amount of directories takes space : 256 Mb for level 2, 64 Gb for level 3 and 16 Tb for level 4 !
+Keep in mind also that creating such amount of directories takes space: 256 Mb for level 2, 64 Gb for level 3 and 16 Tb for level 4 !
 Also it may take a long time to create those directories: level 3 took nearly 1 hour on my system where level 2 took only 2 seconds (the hard drive was a SSD at that time)!